-Compress – Use a compression bandage to help reduce swelling.
-Make sure that the compression is tight enough for support but loose enough not to cut off circulation.
+Use a compression bandage to help reduce swelling.
+Make sure that the compression is tight enough for support, but loose enough not to cut off circulation.

-Elevate – Elevate your injured knee to reduce swelling.
+Elevate your injured knee to reduce swelling.
 For elevation to be effective make sure your knees are above your heart.
-This will help to reduce blood flow to the affected area.
+This will help reduce blood flow to the affected area.

 Note – Part of the RICE method is meant to reduce blood flow to the injured area.
-Some people argue that a few injuries require increase blood flow.
+Some people argue that a few injuries may require increased blood flow.
 In those cases MEAT (Movement, Exercise, Analgesics and Treatments) should be applied instead.